alexcrea/CustomAnvil/README.md

 - Gui to configure the plugin in game.
 - Support use of color code, hexadecimal color and minimessage for color/decoration
 - (Experimental) Folia support (gui do not work)
+- (Experimental) Dialog rename (allows longer rename)
+- (Experimental) Anvil with monetary cost (using vault) (require dialog rename) And others !
 ---
 ### Permissions:
+Note that for most of them you also need to enable feature and in most case enable use of permission for the specfic feature (indicated with `(toggleable)`)
 ```yml
 # Generic and bypass permissions
 ca.affected: Player with this permission will be affected by the plugin